EN 16931 Standard Germany: Format, Example & Specification

 EN 16931 Format and Examples in Germany

 EN 16931 does not dictate one single file format.
 Instead, it defines what information an electronic invoice must contain and how that information should be structured.
-To make this work in practice, the European Commission recognizes a few standard file types that can carry this data.
+To make this work in practice, the European Commission recognises a few standard file types that can carry this data.

 1. UBL (Universal Business Language):